pacs-course/pacs-examples/Examples/src/Polynomials/README.md

 `x= 2.0L + 3.0il`.
 For `float` you have `if`.
 Again, remember that also literals have a type, and you can specify it with a special suffix.

 #What do I learn from this example#
-- Some use of integral template parameters
+- Some use of integral template parameters;
+- Some use of template recursion;
+- Another example of operator overloading;
+- How the use of automatic return deduction can simplify life in generic programming;
-- The complex literals
+- The complex literals;
 - A way to compute the so called long polynomial division (inspired on a code available on [Rosetta Code](https://rosettacode.org/wiki/Rosetta_Code).